Luming-L/Project/Diary.md

 # 20200416
 TCGA-ATAC_PanCancer_PeakSet.txt
-- peaks existing in all types of cancer (intersection)
+- reproducible peaks in all types of cancer (intersection)
 - 562710 identifiers/peaks

 TCGA-ATAC_Cancer_Type-specific_PeakCalls.zip
 - all reproducible peaks in specific type of cancer
+- appear in at least two replicates
 - annotation: "3' UTR"   "5' UTR"   "Distal"   "Exon"     "Intron"   "Promoter"
 -